TRF-5 accepts Ciro Gomes' appeal and determines annulment of the search and seizure against the former minister - PontoPoder

 According to André Xerez, one of Ciro Gomes’ defense lawyers, the decision takes effect immediately.
 “It is possible to appeal to the higher court, but the Court’s decision takes effect immediately,” he said.

 Also according to the lawyer, initially, the decision to cancel the search and seizure meets the request of former minister Ciro Gomes.
-“But the tendency is that the rapporteur can extend it to other investigated”, he points out.
+“But the tendency is for the extension of the effects to be required for the other investigated, who, at the discretion of the rapporteur, will accept the request or not”, he points out.

 Among those investigated who may benefit from the decision are Ciro’s brothers, Senator Cid Gomes and Secretary of Infrastructure of Ceará, Lúcio Gomes.